ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 apps written in:

 -  Python
--  Java
+-  Java®
--  JavaScript (Spaces)
+-  JavaScript® (Spaces)

 Standard Section
 ----------------

-Standard section defines required and optional properties to all apps in ThreatConnect.
-The required properties are properties that must be provided for any packaged app installed through the ThreatConnect platform.
-The optional properties provide additional information based on the type of target app.
+The Standard section defines required and optional properties of all Apps in ThreatConnect.
+The required properties are properties that must be provided for any packaged App installed through the ThreatConnect platform.
+The optional properties provide additional information based on the type of target App.

 The table below lists all of the properties of the Standard section.